 San Diego City, Mesa and Miramar Colleges have accepted Higher Education Emergency Relief Fund (HEERF) as authorized by the Coronavirus Aid, Relief, and Economic Security Act (CARES Act).
 San Diego City, Mesa and Miramar Colleges have signed and returned the Certification and Agreement to the Department of Education indicating that the colleges received the funds and has provided CARES Act emergency aid to students.

-The colleges provided grants in the range of $300 to $500 to students who submitted a FAFSA.
+The colleges provided grants in the range of $300 to $500 to students who submitted a CARES Act application.
 Recipients were notified via email.
 Students who are eligible to file a FAFSA and have not, are being encouraged to complete one as soon as possible.
-The remaining funding will be awarded to students who complete a FAFSA and have applied for CARES Act funding.

 Please visit the college Financial Aid Office website for more information